 Housing costs in Indian Wells are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Indian Wells is a decidedly white-collar city, with fully 92.95% of the workforce employed in white-collar jobs, well above the national average.
+Indian Wells is a decidedly white-collar city, with fully 93.58% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Indian Wells is a city of managers, sales and office workers, and professionals.
-There are especially a lot of people living in Indian Wells who work in sales jobs (19.90%), management occupations (19.77%), and healthcare (8.35%).
+There are especially a lot of people living in Indian Wells who work in management occupations (37.40%), sales jobs (16.13%), and healthcare (7.11%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.60% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Indian Wells telecommute to their jobs.
+Overall, about 15.29% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in Indian Wells in 2010 was $81,359, which is wealthy relative to California and the nation.
-This equates to an annual income of $325,436 for a family of four.
-However, Indian Wells contains both very wealthy and poor people as well.
+The per capita income in Indian Wells in 2018 was $102,466, which is wealthy relative to California and the nation.
+This equates to an annual income of $409,864 for a family of four.

 The most common language spoken in Indian Wells is English.
-Other important languages spoken here include Japanese and Pacific Island languages.
+Other important languages spoken here include Spanish and Polish.